 SWAB ANNOUNCES A VIRTUAL EDITION FOR 2020

--The contemporary Barcelona art fair, which will take place from October 1st to 15th, can be visited in 3D via a mobile app that will recreate the pavilion and its galleries digitally
+-The contemporary Barcelona art fair, which will take place from October 1st to 15th, can be visited in 3D via an app that will recreate the pavilion and its galleries digitally

 -Asia establishes itself as a benchmark at this new edition, reflecting the new vibrancy of territories such as Korea and South East Asia.
 It will do so through the Focus Korea programme, which will feature 4 Korean galleries, and Video Box, which will host 6 galleries from countries such as Vietnam, Singapore, Indonesia and the Philippines.